liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/story.md

 ## What is a Story?

-Atlassian defines a story as an informal, general explanation of a software feature written from the perspective of the end-user.
+Atlassian defines a story as:

+>an informal, general explanation of a software feature written from the perspective of the end-user.
 Its purpose is to articulate how a software feature will provide value to the customer.

 User stories could be simply software system requirements.
 But they're not.